 The presence of foreign troops in America hurt an already damaged British reputation.
 Although foreign mercenaries were customary in Europe, the colonists did not see it the same way.
 Many loyalists began to favor the revolution after the arrival of the Hessians.

-Congress did attempt to entice hessian soldiers to desert the army.
-Depending on rank a hessian deserter was given 50 or more acres of land.
+The Continental Congress did attempt to entice hessian soldiers to desert the army.
+Depending on rank, a hessian deserter was given 50 or more acres of land.
 This did entice some to desert, but they did so at the risk of execution.
 Many deserters were hunted by the British and brought back to be executed.

 - Bobrick, Benson.
 Angel in the Whirlwind: The Triumph of the American Revolution.
 New York.
 Penguin Books, 1997.